So how does it work?

 The engineering process begins with learning the capacities and limitations of their tools and equipment, researching and understanding the problem at hand, conceptualising a solution to that question, constructing that answer, testing it to see how it works, and revising their resolution based on its performance.

 These stages are not restricted to engineering, but they are the basis for problem-solving and can be carried into any context.

-We don’t teach Robotics, we use robots to teach.
+We don’t teach Robotics.
+We use robots to teach.
 What does that mean?
 We teach Computational Thinking using robots as tools instead of teaching simple crafts that will become obsolete one day.
 Computational thinking is a problem-solving way of thinking.
-This approach is essential to the development of computer applications, but it can also be used to support problem-solving in other areas, such as humanities, maths, and science.
+This approach is essential to developing computer applications, but we can also use it to support problem-solving in other areas, such as humanities, maths, and science.

 Studying Robotics helps children perceive computer programming as fun and engaging for those who would otherwise not be interested in Technology or Engineering, bringing those down to the practical, everyday level.

 How does Robotics help children become interested in technology?
 The ultimate goal for any student should be to enjoy what they are learning.
 With today’s world being so focused on STEM (Science Technology Engineering Mathematics) education, it becomes even more critical that students learn how their subjects can apply outside of the classroom walls and into real-life situations; this is where robotic engineering comes into play!

 By studying Robotics, one could perceptively see programing as fun instead of seen as only tedious or difficult– which may lead others away from considering pursuing careers involving Code programming altogether.